-We can end up in the cycle of perfectionism, trying to do it all, including maintaining every. single. holiday. tradition. perfectly.
-(Social media is great for perpetuating ideas that make us want to do it all!)
+We can end up in the cycle of perfectionism, trying to do it all, including maintaining every.
+Single.
+Holiday.
+Tradition.
+Perfectly.
+(Social media is excellent for perpetuating ideas that make us want to do it all!)
 Even though we know better, we push forward and keep on trying to make everything happen, as if this year we are going to end up with a different result.

 But just how fun are we to be around when we are trying to micro-manage everything and everybody into having “perfect” holiday moments?

-Then we are kind of missing the point, aren’t we?
+Then we are missing the point, aren’t we?

-Neither extreme is a good state of mind.
+Neither extreme is a right state of mind.

 It doesn’t have to be all or nothing!
 There is no need to let everything go, and there is no need to do it all either.
 Or perfectly.
 A balanced approach, somewhere in the middle, recognizes the value of our traditions, while letting go of the feeling that things have to happen, and in a certain way.